Chris-Richards3/MySQL-Project/README.md

 *Output:*
 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/9.png)

-10. What are the app names and platforms and how many virtual sessions it runs with a rating with 4 or higher
+**10. What are the app names and platforms and how many virtual sessions it runs with a rating with 4 or higher**

 Relevancy: This allows the gym managers and trainers to figure out what apps are highly rated, and how many virtual sessions are actually being used by this app.
 This can be eye opening with how many virtual sessions offered and only very few of them are on highly rated apps, so changes probably need to be made.